saezlab/omnipath_analysis/README.md

-# The OmniPath2 paper analysis suite
+# The OmniPath paper analysis suite

 This repository contains a Python module and an R package.
 The purpose of both is to process and analyse the database contents of